Core entropy of quadratic polymonials: Topological Surgery on dyadic Hubbard trees

 The assumption that $c\lhd c'$ means that the vein of $c$ terminates at an interior point of the vein of $c'$, and hence it must terminate at the parameter $c_*$, so $c_*$ is an interior point of the vein of $c'$.
 Since $c_*$ is also an interior point of the vein of $c_0$, it follows that $c'=c_0$ (two veins can never have more than one point in common).

-Conversely, if $c'$ is the dyadic of least generation in the sublimb of $c_*$, then $c_*$ is in the interior of the vein of $c'$ and the vein of $c$ terminates at $c_*$.
+Conversely, if $c'$ is the dyadic of least generation in the sublimb of $c_*$ and $c$ is the dyadic of least generation within a different sublimb of $c_*$ than $c'$, then $c_*$ is in the interior of the vein of $c'$ and the vein of $c$ terminates at $c_*$.
 This proves the first claim.

 For the second claim, we first consider the case that $c_*$ is a Mi\-siu\-re\-wicz-Thurston parameter; it is then the landing point of $s\ge 3$ rational parameter rays, say at angles $\theta_1,\dots,\theta_s$, so that the parameter rays at angles $0$, $\theta$, and $\theta'$ are in different sectors with respect to these parameter rays.
 Every parameter in any sublimb of $c_*$ has the property that the dynamic rays at angles $\theta_1,\dots,\theta_s$ land together at a repelling preperiodic point, and the claim follows.